kangyu-california/PersistentWindows/Help.md

     * press any of Ctrl/Shift/Alt key when activating the window.
 * To restore a new window to its last closing position
   * Ctrl click the PW icon
-* To put the foreground window behind all other windows.
+* To put the foreground window behind all other windows (similar to the Alt+Esc shortcut provided by Windows OS, which however does not work for windows inside a remote desktop window)
   * Alt click the desktop window.
-This is similar to Alt Esc Windows keyboard shortcut, which however does not work for foreground window inside remote desktop.
-  * Ctrl Alt click the PW icon if the foreground window is maximized
+  * Ctrl Alt click the PW icon if the foreground window is maximized.
 * To momentarily suppress window capture, for example during start menu invocation
   * press Ctrl Alt keys
 * To enable/disable auto restore for non-toplevel window (such as a child or dialog window)